avabellaw/crystal-clear-opticians/readme.md

     9. Recreate the gif with the new images
 * The words within the nav links would break onto a new line when the viewport width was too small.
     * I fixed this at the end of the project by using flex-shrink to shrink the logo to create more space.
 I also created a media query to make padding and margins smaller which would avoid the logo having to shrink too small.
-* About page hero wasn't centred on Microsoft Edge
+* About page hero wasn't centred on Microsoft Edge.
     * I fixed this by adding margin: auto to the about-hero-container.
 I also noticed that the words were getting squished and becoming very tall.
 I simply changed the container-sm to container-md to allow for more space on small devices.
-* Testing on my partner's old Samsung phone
+* Testing on my partner's old Samsung phone.
     * I found that I forgot to put a line break between the phone number and email within the footer's contact section.
 They were changed from paragraph tags to anchor tags since I last tested on mobile and, because anchor tags are inline elements, they don't wrap to a new line if they have space.

         ![Address in footer needs a <br>](docs/manual-testing/address-no-new-line.webp)